csdms/bmi/docs/source/bmi.best_practices.rst

   standardized names makes it easier for a framework (or a human) to match input and output variables between models.

-* Don't change the variable names you currently use within your model to :term:`Standard Names`.
-Standard Names are too long and cumbersome to be used within a model code.
-Instead, you find a `matching`_ Standard Name for each variable in your model and then write your BMI functions to accept the Standard Names and map them to your model's internal names.
+* Don't change the variable names for exchange items you currently use within your model to :term:`Standard Names`.
+Instead, find a `matching`_ Standard Name for each of these variable and then write your BMI functions to accept the Standard Names and map them to your model's internal names.